 Marinha Grande is also part of the Leiria District and the city has a population of about 32,000 people.

-Marinha Grande is known for its industrial heritage, particularly in the glass industry, which has shaped the town’s history and culture.
-The presence of industrial activities might give it a different vibe compared to other more tourist-oriented coastal towns in Portugal.
+Also this Marinha Grande is known for its industrial heritage, particularly in the glass industry, which has shaped the town’s history and culture.
+This presence of industrial activities might give it a different vibe compare to other more tourist-orient coastal towns in Portugal.

 The distance between Marinha Grande and São Pedro de Moel beach is about 8 kilometers.
-The drive takes about 10 minutes.
+Also the drive takes about 10 minutes.
 São Pedro de Moel is a popular beach resort, and is known for its beautiful sandy beaches and clear waters.

 Ovar

-Ovar is a municipality located in the Aveiro District of Portugal, in the central region of the country with 55,000 inhabitants.
-It is situated on the Atlantic coast, approximately 30 kilometers (around 18 miles) south of the city of Porto.
+Ovar is a municipality locate in the Aveiro District of Portugal, in the central region of the country with 55,000 inhabitants.
+It is situate on the Atlantic coast, approximately 30 kilometers (around 18 miles) south of the city of Porto.

-Ovar is influenced by its coastal location, with fishing and maritime activities playing a significant role in the town’s history and culture.
-The region also celebrates various festivals and events that reflect its maritime traditions.
+Also Ovar is influence by its coastal location, with fishing and maritime activities playing a significant role in the town’s history and culture.
+And the region also celebrates various festivals and events that reflect its maritime traditions.

-The distance from Ovar to Furadouro beach can be covered by car in approximately 10 to 15 minutes, depending on the specific location within Ovar and the traffic conditions at the time of travel.
+This distance from Ovar to Furadouro beach can cover by car in approximately 10 to 15 minutes, depending on the specific location within Ovar and the traffic conditions at the time of travel.
 Furadouro’s beach is a popular beach known for its sandy shoreline and surf-friendly waves, making it a favorite destination for both locals and tourists.

 Figueira da Foz